freeCodeCamp/camperchan/CONTRIBUTING.md

 ## Running the Bot

-Finally everything should be set up to run the bot.
+Finally, everything should be set up to run the bot.
 Start it with:

 ```bash
 npm start